input-output-hk/plutus-pioneer-program/docs/week6.rst

 There are various ways to implement oracles, of varying sophistication.

 We are going to use a very simple approach, where we have one trusted data provider.
+And, as an example of data, we are going to use the ADA/USD exchange rate.

+There are lots of problems with this approach, as we have to trust the data source.
+There are ways to mitigate the risk that the data source is either untrustworthy or unreliable.
+For example, we could ask the provider to put down some collateral that is lost if data is not provided or is inaccurate.